Naata Nungurrayi was born deep in the Gibson Desert, circa 1932.

-Few contemporary Aboriginal painters have sustained the attention of curators and collectors so feverishly.
+Few contemporary First Nations painters have sustained the attention of curators and collectors so feverishly.
 Naata has contributed to many major national and international exhibitions.
 Paintings by Naata have also been acquired by many museums and art collectors.

 Naata passed away on 24 September 2021.